d6y/richard.dallaway.com/_posts/2019-10-24-rust-embedded-1.md

 }
 ```

-Part of that code are unfamiliar to me, but I'll come back to that in a minute.
+Parts of that code are unfamiliar to me, but I'll come back to that in a minute.
 For now, compile the code:

 ```